 The beauty of language is that not every word has a direct translation.
 When you take language lessons, you’re likely to come across several terms that cannot be translated into your mother tongue.
 While this imposes some difficulties when one has to describe and explain the term to someone who doesn’t speak the language, it is also a reminder of the wonderful diversity and uniqueness of cultures.
 Different languages are a reflection of humanity’s cultures, values, attitudes, ideas, and even relationships.

-It’s worthwile to take up a new language, if only to immerse yourself in a new culture and discover a new perspective on things.
+It’s worthwhile to take up a new language if only to immerse yourself in a new culture and discover a new perspective on things.
 For starters, here are some intriguing and unique words with little to no direct equivalent in other languages to add to your vocabulary.

 Komorebi – Japanese (from Japan)

 Komorebi (木漏れ日) refers to the sunlight streaming through trees.
 It is made up of three kanjis or Japanese characters derived from Chinese characters: ko means tree, more means to leak through, and bi means sunlight.